 Children can hurt themselves by using poor posture to carry a heavy bag.
-They may arch their back, bend forward, twist, or lean to 1 side.
-These positions can change the spine’s alignment so its disks can’t absorb shocks as they should.
+They may arch their back, bend forward, twist, or lean to one side.
+These positions can change the spine’s alignment so its discs can’t absorb shock as they should.
 It can injure muscles and joints in the back, neck, and shoulders.
 It can cause problems with posture.
-It may even cause nerve damage.
+Rarely, it may cause nerve damage.

-Has a padded back, to protect against sharp objects inside the bag
+A padded back to protect against sharp objects inside the bag

-Has a waist strap, to help keep the bag stable
+A waist strap to help keep the bag stable

-Talk with your child about how to safely use a backpack.
-Help him or her adjust it.
-Teach your child to:
+Talk with your children about how to safely use a backpack.
+Help them adjust it.
+Teach them to:

 Pack light.
 The backpack should be at a comfortable weight.
 Weigh it on a scale.
 When full, it shouldn’t be more than 10% to 20% of your child’s body weight.

 Only carry what’s needed.
-Make sure your child knows not to carry a whole day’s books and supplies at once.
-Tell him or her to make trips to his or her locker during the day.
+Make sure your children know not to carry a whole day’s worth of books and supplies at once.
+Tell them to make trips to their locker during the day.

 Use care when putting on and taking off the backpack.
-Your child should avoid twisting too much.
-When picking up a heavy backpack, your child should bend with both knees, not at the waist.
+Children should avoid twisting too much.
+When picking up a heavy backpack, bend with both knees—not at the waist.

 Use both straps on both shoulders.
-This is to help spread the weight and promote good posture.
-Tell your child not to sling both straps over 1 shoulder.
+This will help spread the weight and promote good posture.
+Tell your children not to sling both straps over 1 shoulder.
 This makes posture off-balance.
-It can even lead to a curved spine.

-Position the backpack evenly in the middle of the back.
-The backpack should sit 2 inches above the waist.
+Place the backpack evenly in the middle of the back.
+The backpack should sit about 2 inches above the waist.
 This will help prevent awkward postures.

 Tighten and loosen the straps as needed.
-The straps should be snug when your child is wearing the pack.
+The straps should be snug while wearing the pack.
 This helps hold the pack firmly to the body.
-He or she should then loosen the straps before removing the pack.
+Tell your children to loosen the straps before removing the pack.
 This makes it easier to take off.

-Make sure to talk with your child about any discomfort from the backpack.
-If your child has pain from the bag, talk with the school about ways your child can have a lighter load.
+Talk with your child about any discomfort from the backpack.
+If your child has pain from the bag, talk with the school about ways to lighten the load.
 Make sure the school allows trips to lockers as needed.
-If the pain continues, talk with your child’s health care provider.
+If the pain continues, talk with your child’s healthcare provider.